networktocode/jdiff/README.md

 The `regex` check type evaluates data against a python regular expression defined as check-type argument.
 As per `parameter_match` the option `match`, `no-match` is also supported.

-Let's run an example where e want to check that `burnedInAddress` key has a string rappresentig a MAC Address as value
+Let's run an example where we want to check the `burnedInAddress` key has a string representing a MAC Address as value

 ```python
 >>> data = {